“If you lived there you could make it absolutely divine.” – Virginia Woolf to her sister Vanessa Bell on Charleston.

 The Garden and grounds are partially accessible with pathways and viewing points made from bound earth with lime and gravel.
 Due to the historic nature of the Garden design, some pathways are narrow and irregular and the ground can be uneven.

-Dedicated parking spaces are available closer to the House in the top car park, approximately 50 meters from the House entrance.
-The main car park is approximately 250 meters from the House entrance.
+Dedicated parking spaces are available closer to the House in the top car park, approximately 50 metres from the House entrance.
+The main car park is approximately 250 metres from the House entrance.

 Due to the domestic scale of the house we are only able to accommodate wheelchairs with dimensions less than 115cm (L) X 65cm (W)/ 45″ (L) X 25″ (W).

-Charleston has two visitor wheelchairs which can be reserved in advanced or booked on the day.
+Charleston has two visitor wheelchairs which can be reserved in advance or booked on the day.

 For visitors with restricted mobility, we offer Garden & ground floor only tickets for the House.
 Accessible tickets can be booked online and include a free ticket for a companion

-Guide dogs are welcome in the House, Garden and throughout the site.
+Guide dogs are welcome in the House, Garden, Shop, Café and throughout the site.

 We welcome any questions about your visit by telephone on 01323 811 626 or by email to email@example.com